LGN520/farreach-public/ae_instructions.md

 -->
 - Under main client (dl11):
 	- Enable server rotation if NOT: `bash scripts/remote/enable_server_rotation.sh`
-		- Note: getting started instructions has disabled server rotation, so we need to enable server rotation here.
+		- Note: getting started instructions has disabled server rotation, so you need to enable server rotation here.
 	- For `scripts/exps/run_exp_throughput.sh`:
 		- You can keep a part of methods in `exp1_method_list` to save time (default value is `"farreach" "nocache" "netcache"`).
 		- You can keep a part of workloads in `exp1_core_workload_list` to save time (default value is `"workloada" "workloadb" "workloadc" "workloadd" " workladf" "workload-load"`).